leontsu/hilo-demo-site/README.md

 All components are in the `components/` directory:

 - `Hero.tsx` - Landing section with headline, video, and CTAs
-- `About.tsx` - "What is Hilo?" section with feature cards
+- `About.tsx` - "What is Hilo?" section with feature cards (Quiz & Summary features)
+- `AITechnology.tsx` - Gemini Nano APIs showcase section
 - `InstallSteps.tsx` - Step-by-step installation guide
-- `TestLinks.tsx` - Curated test links for users
+- `TestLinks.tsx` - Curated test article links for users
+- `ForJudges.tsx` - Judge information and installation testing guide
 - `Troubleshooting.tsx` - Common issues and solutions
-- `Footer.tsx` - Footer with "For Judges" section and links
+- `Footer.tsx` - Footer with quick links and contact info

 ### Adding Images